TGDivy/TGDivy/README.md

 ## 💬🌞

-> Dreams are the touchstones of our characters. ~ Henry David Thoreau
+> Through selfless service, you will always be fruitful and find the fulfillment of your desires. ~ Bhagavad Gita

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )